Georgia Agribusiness Council Legislative Internship

 - Assist with weekly legislative newsletter for GAC members

 The internship is open to juniors and seniors in good academic standing in the College of Agricultural and Environmental Sciences at the University of Georgia.

 - Have a background or interest in agriculture and consumer affairs

-- Be willing to travel and attend meeting and other activities as assigned.
+- Be willing to travel and attend meetings and other activities as assigned

 Just the facts

 Georgia Agribusiness Council

 The intern will receive a $4,500 stipend from the College of Agricultural and Environmental Sciences and the Georgia Agribusiness Council.

 Spring Semester - Second Monday in January through the end of legislative session (approximately first week in April)